devsoc-unsw/notangles/server/README.md

 - npm v8.8.0
 - node v18.1.0

-In the root client directory `server`, run `npm install` to install all the dependencies.
+In the root server directory `server`, run `npm install` to install all the dependencies.

 ## Running the app

 Run `npm run start:dev` to start the server locally.
 The server will be hosted at http://localhost:3001

-## Tech stack
+## Tech Stack

 The Notangles server uses